Millennial’s Guide to Homeowners Insurance

 • Has a deductible you can afford to pay in the event of a major claim.

-For example, a plan with a $10,000 deductible may come with very low monthly premiums – but it’s not a good fit for you unless you have $10,000 sitting around that you can afford to put toward a major home repair.
+Generally speaking, the lower your premiums, the higher your deductible.
+Your task in picking insurance is to find a plan with the right coverage for your property at a cost that works for you.
+For example, a policy with a $10,000 deductible may come with very low monthly premiums – but it’s not a good fit for you unless you have $10,000 sitting around that you can afford to put toward a major home repair.

-And again: if you operate a business out of your home, damage to it will not be covered by your homeowners insurance policy.
+And again: if you operate a business out of your home, damage to it might not be covered by your homeowners insurance policy.
 To protect a home business or side gig, you’ll need a separate business insurance policy.

-Shop Around for a Reasonable Premium
+Shop around for a reasonable premium

-If there is major damage to your property and you don’t know what to do, pick up the phone and call your insurance company.
+If there is damage to your property and you don’t know what to do, pick up the phone and call your insurance company.
 They’ll be happy to give you instructions on how to document and file your claim.

-Enjoy Homeownership!
+Enjoy homeownership!

-Owning a home is a lot of work, but it also comes with a lot of rewards (want to paint the walls?
+Owning a home is a lot of work, but it also comes with a lot of rewards (Want to paint the walls?
 Go ahead!).
 Making sure you’ve adequately protected what’s probably your biggest asset is one of the best ways to make sure you enjoy those rewards, and we at Kin are happy to support you in that process.
 And now: enough about insurance.
 Get out there and meet your new neighbors!